felixno1/careerpioneer/README.md

 # Career-pioneer - tig326-project-v2

-The purpose of this tool is to act as a helping hand to approach and navigate on the Swedish Job market.
-Especially if you are new in the country.
+The purpose of this tool is to act as a helping hand to approach and navigate the Swedish Job market, especially if you are new to the country.

 ## Description